garrandall/popular-music-data/tracks/it-s-a-great-day-to-be-alive-travis-tritt.md

 Sometimes it's lonely, sometimes it's only me
 And the shadows that fill this room
 Sometimes I'm falling, desperately calling
-Howlin' at the moon ah-ooh
+Howlin' at the moon ah-oh

 Well I might go get me a new tattoo
 Or take my old Harley for a three day cruise